sensiasoft/sensorhub/README.md

 ## Building

-SensorHub can be built using Maven either from the command line or within Eclipse
+SensorHub can be built using Maven either from the command line or within Eclipse.
+Please see the [Developer's Guide](../../wiki/Developer%27s-Guide) for detailed instructions.

 ## Contributing